-Today I chatted with Anna Mitchell, Sacred Heart Radio, about dates.
+Today I chatted with Matt Swaim Sacred Heart Radio, about dates.
 Did you know that dates were discovered in Mesopotamia around 4000 BC?
 The Babylonians loved dates so much they wrote a recipe for date syrup on a clay table.
 Dates were used for barter, as well.
 Dates signified food for eternal life and were often pictured in tombs.
-Here’s a recipe that is what … Continue reading Blender Whole Orange and Date Muffins
+Matt said when he makes barbecue sauce … Continue reading Blender Whole Orange and Date Muffins

 You meet new “friends” in the oddest of places.
 Like my kitchen when Eric Morgan with the telephone company came to install a vintage phone for me.
 (It’s a red rotary dial – so cool).
 When Eric learned what I do for a living, the conversation turned to food.
 He was telling me how his wife, Nicole, got an Instant Pot for Christmas and it … Continue reading Nicole’s Instant Pot Story

 I’m one of the speakers (Thursday April 4 at 2:45) at the Cincinnati Hills Christian Academy, along with Bryn Mooth, Joel Salatin and other folks.
 This is a must do event – check out all the yummy details below.
 HOME WHAT TO EXPECT SPEAKERS AGENDA LOCATION GET INVOLVED FAQS REGISTER PODCAST This spring we will come together to discuss food, sustainability, agriculture, and conservation.
 Nothing … Continue reading Come and see me at CHCA’S Food Symposium!

 I originally published this a while back but have had numerous requests for it again.
 Throughout the Bible there are references to events taking place over 40 days or years, such as the Israelites’ 40 years in the desert or Jesus’ 40 days of fasting and prayer in the desert.
 In the biblical sense, “Forty days is another way of saying ‘long enough’ or ‘enough … Continue reading Pretzel Crusted Fried Fish: Yum Again!